RNIB have been working with Government for several months to try and make sure the testing process for coronavirus is as accessible as possible.

-Recommendations we have worked on to improve accessibility are being taken forward by the Test and Trace team.
-In the meantime, we know that blind and partially sighted people are having a varied experience of the process.
-We wanted to outline some of the key parts of using a home testing kit for you to be aware of so that you can take a test successfully now.
-For detailed instructions in alternative formats visit https://www.gov.uk/government/publications/testing-for-coronavirus-at-home.
+Recommendations we have worked on to improve accessibility have been put in place by the Test and Trace team.
+However we know that blind and partially sighted people are still having a varied experience of the process.
+We wanted to outline some of the key parts of using a home testing kit for you to be aware of so that you can take a test successfully.
+You can find detailed HTML instructions on the Government website.

 You may need some sighted assistance to register your kit as you have to read two bar codes.
 You could ask a family member, take a photo on your phone and send it to someone to read, or use an app such as ‘Be My Eyes’ or FaceTime.

-For step by step, text only instructions on how to take the swab test go to https://www.gov.uk/government/publications/testing-for-coronavirus-at-ho....
+Get step by step, text only instructions on how to take the swab test.
 This includes an audio led video guide to taking the swab test.

 As part of packing the kit ready for posting, you have to assemble a small cardboard box.
 You may need some sighted assistance for this part of the process as many blind and partially sighted people, among others, have found it challenging to put this together independently.